Brookline, Massachusetts: History

 Once part of Algonquian territory, Brookline was first settled by European colonists in the early 17th century.
 The area was an outlying part of the colonial settlement of Boston and known as the hamlet of Muddy River.
 In 1705, it was incorporated as the independent town of Brookline.
-The northern and southern borders of the town were marked by two small rivers or brooks, which is the town's namesake.
-The northern border with Brighton (which was itself part of Cambridge until 1807) was Smelt Brook.
-(That name appears on maps starting at least as early as 1852, but sometime between 1888 and 1925 the brook was covered over.)
-The southern boundary, abutting Boston, was the Muddy River.
+It was bounded by a section of the Charles River between the now covered Smelt Brook in the west and the Muddy River in the east.

-In 1843, deeds in Brookline forbade resale of property to "any negro or native of Ireland."
+In 1843, a racially restrictive covenant in Brookline forbade resale of property to "any negro or native of Ireland."

 The Town of Brighton was merged with Boston in 1874, and the Boston-Brookline border was redrawn to connect the new Back Bay neighborhood with Allston-Brighton.
-This merger created a narrow strip of land along the Charles River belonging to Boston, cutting Brookline off from the shoreline.
-It also put certain lands north of the Muddy River on the Boston side, including what are now Kenmore Square and Packard's Corner.
+Boston annexed the strip of land along the Charles River, cutting Brookline off from the shoreline.
 The current northern border follows Commonwealth Avenue, and on the northeast, St. Mary's Street.
 When Frederick Law Olmsted designed the Emerald Necklace of parks and parkways for Boston in the 1890s, the Muddy River was integrated into the Riverway and Olmsted Park, creating parkland accessible by both Boston and Brookline residents.

 Throughout its history, Brookline has resisted being annexed by Boston, in particular during the Boston–Brookline annexation debate of 1873.
 The neighboring towns of West Roxbury and Hyde Park connected Brookline to the rest of Norfolk County until they were annexed by Boston in 1874 and 1912, respectively, putting them in Suffolk County.
 Brookline is now separated from the remainder of Norfolk County.

 Brookline has long been regarded as a pleasant and verdant environment.
 In the 1841 edition of the Theory and Practice of Landscape Gardening, Andrew Jackson Downing described the area this way:

 Brookline residents were among the first in the country to propose extending the vote to women.
-Benjamin F. Butler, in his 1882 campaign for Governor, advocated the idea.
+Benjamin F. Butler, in his 1882 campaign for governor, advocated the idea.